Skip to Main Content

 Public Speaking - Johnstown Campus

 Deciding on a topic can be one of the toughest parts of preparing a speech.
-The resources on this page can help start the brainstorming process.
-You can also look for background information in PittCat and the library databases mentioned in this guide - just click on the "Finding Books" or "Finding Articles" tabs to the left.
+The resources on this page can help you start brainstorming.
+You can also search for and browse background information on potential topics in PittCat and the library databases mentioned in this guide on the "Finding Articles" and "Finding Books" tabs.

 Ask Yourself ...